IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : Experimental Study

+First, we compare \XYZ to other approaches on 2D Euclidean instances made of $N$ cities drawn uniformly at random, provided by the authors of DIFUSCO.
 However, real TSP instances are not random in this way; instances are structured because they correspond to real-world problems.
-It is well-known in combinatorial optimization that the performance on uniformly random instances does not say much about the performance on structured instances.
-With this in mind, we run \XYZ and other approaches on the TSPlib, a highly renown benchmark in the TSP community.
-On the TSPlib instances, we compare the optimality gap of the solutions found by the different approaches.
-We also compare the variance of the optimality gap obtained when repeatedly solving a given instance and we consider how the optimality gap varies with the size of the instances.
+It is well-known in CO that the performance on uniformly random instances does not say much about the performance on structured instances.
+With this in mind, we ran \XYZ and other diffusion-based approaches on the TSPlib \cite{tsplib}, a highly renown benchmark in the TSP community.
+We used the TSPlib instances from $10^2$ to $10^4$ cities.
+As DIFUSCO does not deal with non Euclidean instances, we converted the few geographic instances of the TSPlib to Euclidean and solved them with Concorde for instances up to $10^3$ cities, and larger instances with LKH3.
+Finally, to better understand how \XYZ works, we performed ablation studies.
+Results are reported in the next 2 sections.